-The discovery of the W^{39+} and W^{46+} CX lines further highlights the challenges faced with carbon CX spectra on JET since the installation of the ILW.
+The discovery of the W39+ and W46+ CX lines further highlights the challenges faced with carbon CX spectra on JET since the installation of the ILW.
 Fortunately, the W CX transitions are straightforward to predict.
 On the other hand, tungsten magnetic dipole emission also affects the neon and helium CX spectra but only when the edge temperature is unusually low.
 Unfortunately, these transitions are less straightforward to predict and understand but atomic modelling and experimental EBIT measurements have proved useful for finding and identifying many of the magnetic dipole lines on JET.
-For example the possible identification of the 607.48 nm W28+ line was based on modelling [28], whilst the 521.8 nm W25+ line was greatly assisted by EBIT measurements [12].
+For example the possible identification of the 607.48 nm W28+ line was based on modelling [30], whilst the 521.8nm W25+ line was greatly assisted by EBIT measurements [12].
 Several new suspected tungsten magnetic dipole lines are also reported on JET, we hope these transitions can be identified by further modelling and EBIT measurements, in particular the 524.72 nm line that occasionally interferes with the neon CX emission.

 In theory the tungsten CX emission could be used for ion temperature and rotation measurements but given the unreliability of the tungsten concentration and the narrow spatial range of each charge state it would not work routinely.
 One positive aspect is that newly identified tungsten CX transitions will allow us to diagnose spatially and charge resolved tungsten concentrations.
-Further work will include studies of the tungsten density and transport, with benchmarking of tungsten density measurements against other diagnostics.
-Alongside with improving the spectral fitting on JET to further reduce the impact of the tungsten lines on the standard CX measurements by fully incorporating the rotation offsets and Zeeman splitting.
+Further work will include studies of the tungsten density and transport, requiring benchmarking of tungsten density measurements against other diagnostics along with benchmarking of the cross section calculations.
+Additionally improvements to the spectral fitting constraints on JET will further reduce the impact of the tungsten lines on the standard CX measurements by fully incorporating the rotation offsets and Zeeman splitting.